 self-contained, OCaml+OPAM install, and then installs all the

 dependencies of Belenios, everything into a single directory.
 You can

 variable, or it will take

 ~/.belenios by default.
 Just run:

-On a modern desktop system, this needs approximately 10 minutes and 1 gigabyte of disk space.
+On a modern desktop system, this needs approximately 20 minutes and 2.6 gigabytes of disk space.

 If everything goes successfully, follow the given instructions to update your shell environment, then run:

 and you can skip the next two sections and go directly to the Documentation section.